-Complete the lift mechanism assembly by bolting the lift cylinder rod, lower links and two shim washers between the upper links.
+Complete the lift assembly by bolting the cylinder rod, the lower links, and two machine bushings between the upper links with the other $3/4" \ge 4 1/4"$ hex bolt.
+Refer again to drawing 5259.

-Insert the 3/4" x 4 1/4" hex bolt through the upper pair of the two bottom holes in the upper lift links for most vehicles, then secure the assembly with the 3/4" lock nut.
-Bolting through the lower pair of holes will increase downward plow travel for taller trucks, but reduce lift height.
+Pinning through the lower of the two bottom holes on the upper lift link will increase the downward plow travel for taller trucks, but reduce the lift height.